Zuehlke/kwiz/README.md

 7. **Entertainment**: Questions about movies, TV shows, books, etc.

 ## Etiquette
-1. Be respectful to the quiz master and other teams.
+1. Be respectful to the quiz master and other participants.
-2. Keep your answers and discussions quiet to avoid giving away answers to other teams.
+2. Keep your answers and discussions quiet to avoid giving away answers to other players.
 3. Accept the quiz master's decision as final.
 4. Have fun!
 The primary purpose of a pub quiz is entertainment.